browserengineering/book/book/invalidation.md

 ===========

-If we want to implement this caching-and-invalidation idea, the first roadblock is that our browser re-builds the layout tree from scratch every time the layout phase runs:
+If we want to implement this caching-and-invalidation idea, the first roadblock is that our browser rebuilds the layout tree from scratch every time the layout phase runs:

 ``` {.python file=lab15}